Bhidauni: Civic Utility / Amenities / Services

 There is no hospital or health centre in the village, so its residents have to go to nearby towns and cities for treatment.
-After years in 2020–21, dozens of people died of dengue fever in Bhidauni village, hundreds of people have come under dengue fever, on the orders of the village district magistrate, the primary primary school of the village has been made a temporary hospital and a 24-hour ambulance facility has been made.
+After years in 2020–21, dozens of people died of dengue fever in Bhidauni village, hundreds of people have come under dengue fever, on the orders of the village district magistrate, the primary school of the village has been made a temporary hospital and a 24-hour ambulance facility has been made.
 People have taken it as an epidemic.